 - Neptune Energy received £10 million

-And 2020 wasn’t a one off.
-From 2015 - 2020, the UK Government paid just three companies - Shell, Exxon and BP - over £2 billion in public money to make it easier to drill for more oil and gas .
+And 2020 wasn’t a one-off.
+From 2015 - 2020, the UK Government paid just three companies - Shell, Exxon and BP - almost £2 billion in public money to make it easier to drill for more oil and gas .
 This is a dangerous waste of public money and a massive missed opportunity for the UK.

 Public money should be going towards creating good jobs in green, low carbon industry and a fair and fast transition for oil and gas workers and their communities - not accelerating the climate crisis.

 Please share these shocking new figures and sign our petition to demand the UK government pull the plug on polluter payouts.